 The deposit is used to cover possible future damages to the apartment.
 Usually the deposit is equal to 1-month rent when renting unfurnished and equal to 2 months of rent when renting furnished.

 The diplomatic clause gives the tenant the right to terminate the contract prematurely, due to work related reasons like moving because of work or termination of your work contract.

 We highly recommend to include this clause in your contract model, A as it gives the tenant the right to terminate the contract prematurely within the first 12 months but only for work related reasons like; termination of the work contract or relocate for more than 50km from the current work location.
 Activation from the start is common, but it does occur that the landlord opts for a minimum term.
 During this period the tenant is not allowed to use the diplomatic clause.

-When you are registered at your final address you will annual receive the following taxes.
+When you are registered at your final address you will annually receive the following taxes.

 There are 2 types of contract that are mostly used also known as “model A” and “model B”

 This is a 12 months contract, which will be automatically extended and turned into an indefinite contract.